Gulf Coast RV Camping & Itinerary

 The ferry stop is right next to this Alabama Coast Campground.
 We knew back then that we would return and stay at this campground.
 We booked for 3 nights and decided to extend 2 nights to avoid driving home through bad weather.

-Those two extra days were such a nice bonus because the Audubon Bird Sanctuary reopened after being closed from Hurricane Sally damage.
-We also enjoyed beach walks, ship watching on the bay, Fort Gaines, and the lovely weather which allowed us to sleep with open windows.
+Those two extra days were a nice bonus because the Audubon Bird Sanctuary reopened after being closed due to damage from Hurricane Sally.
+We also enjoyed beach walks, watching ships on the bay, visiting Fort Gaines, and the lovely weather, which allowed us to sleep with open windows.

 Dauphin Island beach